January 15, 2025

 opdb create-database --environment-name cod-7218-micro1 --database-name testDB --security-request '{"seLinux": "PERMISSIVE"}'

-For more information, see Cloudera CLI documentation and Setting SELinux Mode.
+For more information, see CDP CLI documentation and Setting SELinux Mode.

 Assign ODAdmin role at the database level